2 billion – That’s the number of websites existing today. And for most of them, running ads is the only source of income.

 Compatibility

-Make sure you’re running the right mobile ad formats as advertisers want to target users on mobile these days.
+Ensure you’re running the right mobile ad formats, as advertisers want to target users on mobile these days.
 The best way is to handpick the formats and ad sizes with exceeding demand.

 Latency